-In 2000 the World Health Organisation issued 'Guidelines for Community Noise' that "general daytime outdoor noise levels of less than 55 dBA are desirable to prevent significant community annoyance" and that "at night, sound pressure levels at the outside façades of living spaces should not exceed 45 dB (L{Aeq}) so that people may sleep with bedroom windows open."
+In 2000 the World Health Organisation issued 'Guidelines for Community Noise' that "general daytime outdoor noise levels of less than 55 dBA are desirable to prevent significant community annoyance" and that "at night, sound pressure levels at the outside façades of living spaces should not exceed 45 dB ( $L{Aeq}$ ) so that people may sleep with bedroom windows open."

-The daytime total noise exposure level during the 12 month monitoring period at this site (53 dB $L{Aeq,16hour}$) is below the WHO Guidelines of 55 dBA for the daytime, but the night-time total noise exposure level (47 dB $L{Aeq,8hour}$) is above the night-time WHO Guideline value of 45 dBA.
+The daytime total noise exposure level during the 12 month monitoring period at this site (58 dB $L{Aeq,16hour}$ ) is above the WHO Guidelines of 55 dBA for the daytime, and the night-time total noise exposure level (55 dB $L{Aeq,8hour}$ ) is also above the night-time WHO Guideline value of 45 dBA.